hatchetProject/AI-Driver/README.md

 the path for data.
 DATA_FORM takes a value from {"orig", "phred", "test"}.
 If you choose "test", the data provided should be only from test dataset.
 * test.py does the testing.
 Model parameters need to be copied, models are saved during testing.
 If TRAIN is set to True, then train and save models according to the best parameters, else no training is done.
 Thus
 TRAIN should be set to True for the first time and the other times are optional.
 DATA_TYPE should take from {"orig", "phred"}, TEST_PATH is the path of test data.
 OUTPUT_FOLDER is a folder for saving prediction results, usually can make it the same directory as test data.
+LABEL_PATH is for loading the label information to generate output xls files.
+This path should be consistent with the one you indicated in DataLoader.py.

 ### Copyright